 tail, and any other search command that is not on the list of streaming commands.

 index=_internal | transaction user maxspan=30m | timechart avg(duration) by user

-In addition, you can have searches that technically qualify for report acceleration, but which may not be helped much by it.
-This is often the case with searches with high data cardinality--something you'll find when there are two or more reporting commands in the search and the first reporting command generates many (50k+) output rows.
+In addition, you can have reports that technically qualify for report acceleration, but which may not be helped much by it.
+This is often the case with reports with high data cardinality--something you'll find when there are two or more transforming commands in the search string and the first transforming command generates many (50k+) output rows.
 For example:

 index=* | stats count by id | stats avg(count) as avg, count as distinct_ids